ismanf/golang-design-patterns/README.md

 ### Builder
 Separate the construction of a complex object from its representation so that the same construction process can create different representations.

+### Factory
+Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 ## Structural patterns
 Structural patterns are concerned with how classes and objects are composed to form